Araychaudhur/opsseer/README.md

 - [x] **M8:** Evaluation Harness
 - [x] **M9:** Polishing for Portfolio & UI
 - [x] **M10 (Polish):** Interactive Slack Bot

-### Next Steps & Future Enhancements
-- [ ] **M11 (New Feature):** Time-Series Forecasting Service
+- [x] **M11 (New Feature):** Time-Series Forecasting Service
 - [ ] **M12 (Polish):** Correlate Firing & Resolved Alerts

 ---

+## M11 — Time-Series Forecasting Service
+To add proactive capabilities, the system includes a forecasting microservice using the `amazon/chronos-t5-small` model.
+When a latency alert occurs, the orchestrator queries Prometheus for recent metric history and sends it to this service.
+The resulting forecast is then added to the incident timeline, providing predictive insight into future SLO breaches.

 ## M10 — Interactive Slack Bot

-To create a "human-in-the-loop" workflow, the system includes an interactive Slack bot.
-Using Slack's Socket Mode, the bot listens for `@mentions` in a channel.
-An on-call engineer can directly ask the bot questions (e.g., `@OpsSeer Bot what are the rollback steps?`), and the bot will query the DocQA service to provide an immediate, AI-powered answer within the Slack thread.
+The system includes an interactive Slack bot using Socket Mode.
+An on-call engineer can directly ask the bot questions (e.g., `@OpsSeer Bot what are the rollback steps?`), and the bot will query the DocQA service to provide an immediate, AI-powered answer.

 ## How It Works: The AIOps Pipeline
 1.  **Detect**: A `toyprod` service emits metrics to **Prometheus**.
 When an SLO is breached, an alert fires.
 2.  **Route**: The alert is sent to **Alertmanager**, which forwards it to the central **Orchestrator**.
 3.  **Enrich**: The Orchestrator creates an incident in a **PostgreSQL** database and queries a suite of AI services through the **AI Gateway**.